10 Bullet Journal Tips For Your First-Ever Bullet Journal

 - Give each entry a theme

 Sometimes creating endless to-do lists can get a little dull, so to spice things up a bit start thinking about different themes/collections.
 For example, ignore your to-do list or chore list for a moment and think about what do you really love doing?
 Is it cooking?
 Sports?
 Watching movies?
 Reading?
 Whatever your hobby or interest is, you can keep a collection for it.
-For example you can use your bullet journal to keep a note of football season scores or every upcoming match dates for your favourite football team.
+For example, you can use your bullet journal to keep a note of football season scores or every upcoming match dates for your favourite football team.
 You could keep a list of all your favourite books or favourite book quotes (see our bullet journal layouts for writers).
 Whatever you enjoy can be kept in a bullet journal!
+You might also be interested in these February bullet journal ideas for a romance themed bullet journal.

 - Use tracing paper & Stencils